Brightnes/Astro-Pi-2020-2021-files/README.md

 # Astro-Pi-2020-2021-files
-Data files used for magnetic field and other stuff study
+Data files used for magnetic field and other stuff study.